VaskoBoshkov/hello-world/README.md

 ## Objectives

 - Show a safe, gradual migration from ECS to Kubernetes.
-- Prove zero-downtime techniques: dual-deploy, canary/cutover via Route53.
+- Prove zero-downtime techniques: dual-deploy, canary/cutover via Route53 or other DNS system.
 - Present a reference CI/CD workflow and migration architecture.
 - Share best-practices for pre-migration validation and future production hardening.